SD › Sydney Travel Guide

-Best Stuff: Novotel Sydney Manly Pacific hotel (beachfront, sizeable, and functional) • The Sebel Manly Beach hotel (faces the ocean and family-friendly) • Quest Manly (modern, family-friendly apartments) • Manly Wine (beachfront, seafood, and live music) • Garfish Manly (sublime position for seafood and sunsets) • Ouzeria (authentic Greek food at beachfront corner) • The Corso mall • Wharf Bar restaurant and bar • 4 Pines Brewery (famous micro-brewery with pub food) • Hotel Steyne (long-established pub, full of locals) • Manly Beach and Manly Cove • Manly Scenic Walkway • North Head (lovely walk and clifftop views) • Manly Art Gallery & Museum (local art and old photos)
+Best Stuff: Novotel Manly Pacific (beachfront, sizable, and functional) • Sebel Manly Beach (faces the ocean and family-friendly) • Quest Manly (modern, family-friendly apartments) • Manly Wine (beachfront, seafood, and live music) • Garfish Manly (sublime position for seafood and sunsets) • The Corso mall • Wharf Bar restaurant and bar • 4 Pines Brewery (famous micro-brewery with pub food) • Hotel Steyne (long-established pub, full of locals) • Manly Beach and Manly Cove • Manly Scenic Walkway • North Head (lovely walk and clifftop views) • Manly Art Gallery & Museum (local art and old photos)

 97. North Sydney

 A mini-city just across the harbor bridge and only two or three train stops from downtown.
 Plenty of cafés, bars, and shops, and endless views across the harbor.
 A quieter and more affordable base than the city center.

 Best Stuff: View Sydney (views, convenience, and well-equipped) • Rydges North Sydney (modern, functional, and good-value) • Aqua Dining (contemporary Italian, with poolside setting) • Sails on Lavender Bay (chic bistro in a heavenly location) • Cala Luna (intimate Italian, with street-side tables) • The Botanist (unique décor, signature cocktails, and shared platters) • The Oaks (iconic, popular pub with five bars) • Union Hotel (affordable Parisienne-style bistro) • Taronga Zoo Sydney • Roar & Snore zoo sleepover • Luna Park amusement rides • Pylon Lookout (Sydney Harbour Bridge)

 98. Kings Cross and around